 - If the account is based upon a GMail address, Google will validate the GMail address and password.
 Here the password used by GMail will be equal to the one used by Blogger - since it's the same Google account.

-- If the account is based upon a non GMail address, no validation is done - Google simply creates a new non GMail based account (when that non GMail address has not been used), using the "email address" and password provided.
+- If the account is based upon a non GMail address, no validation is done - Google simply creates a new non GMail based account (when that non GMail address has not been used, in the Google accounts database), using the "email address" and password provided.

 - The password used for the new Google account may, or may not, be equal to the password used in the original non GMail email account.
 You are responsible for ensuring (at your discretion) that the "email address" is valid - and that the passwords are identical, or different.
 And, you are responsible for remembering each account name and password.